LibraryCarpentry/lc-python-intro/episodes/05-libraries.md

 ## Pandas
 `Pandas` is a widely-used Python library for statistics using tabular data.
 Essentially, it give you access to 2-dimensional tables whose columns have names and can have different data types.
-We can start using Pandas by reading a `Comma Separated Values` (CSV) data file with the function `pd.read_csv()`. `read_csv()` expects as an argument the path to and name of the file to be read.
+We can start using Pandas by reading a `Comma Separated Values` (CSV) data file with the function `pd.read_csv()`.
+The function `.read_csv()` expects as an argument the path to and name of the file to be read.
 This returns a dataframe that you can assign to a variable.

 ### Find your CSV files